KhronosGroup/SYCL_Reference/source/iface/usm_basic_concept.rst

   * - USM allocation type
     - Description
   * - ``host``
-    - Allocations in host memory that are accessible by a device.
+    - Allocations in host memory that are accessible by a device (in addition to the host).
   * - ``device``
     - Allocations in device memory that are not accessible by the host.
   * - ``shared``